nicolaeandreivasile/bike-embedded-app/embedded/board-design/prototype-B/README.md

 ## Battery management
-18650 battery holder too big for current battery cell.
+18650 battery holder is too big for current battery cell.
 Currently the Keystone 1024P is mounted (polarized holder).
 Battery charger needs rework (current program part).
 FDN340 P-MOSFET body diode forward voltage messes up the programmign of the charging current.

 Tasks:
-* [ ] The requirement is the Keystone 1024 (leaf springs).
+* [ ] Replace the current holder (Keystone 1024P) with Keystone 1024 (leaf springs).
 * [ ] Switch the P-MOSFET from the charging current programming logic with a N-MOSFET (FDN335N perhaps) transistor for low-side switching.
 * [ ] Erase the ALT alternative power source for the next revision.